-By the age of fourteen, Canadian songwriter Johann Löwenberg was performing at Ronnie Hawkins’ club on Yonge Street in Toronto.
-“I had a couple of guitar lessons with Bruce Cockburn over at the Folklore Center” says Löwenberg, “and thought I was ready for the big time”.
+Born in Yorkville Village springtime 1950, Johann Löwenberg was Toronto’s very first rock ‘n roll baby.
+“Music was always around me” says Löwenberg, “be it early Elvis recordings or my dad’s collection of jazz, swing and big band tunes.”
+Johann was a boy soprano performing with various youth choirs before his big debut as soloist, opening for the Vienna Boys Choir at Massey Hall in 1962.
+“I had a front row seat at Maple Leaf Gardens for the Beatles in 1964” says Johann, “and there was no lookin’ back.”
+His dad took him to Ronnie Hawkins’ club on Yonge Street where he started to learn the ‘art of performing’ from the master himself.
+“I had a couple of guitar lessons with Bruce Cockburn over at the Folklore Center” says Johann, “and thought I was ready for the big time.”
 He was a regular visitor at the ‘pad’ on Dupont St. where visiting folk artists would stay.
 “With the likes of Peter, Paul and Mary, The Mamas and Papas and The Lovin’ Spoonful, I was on cloud nine.
-Gordon Lightfoot was my idol and Murray McLauchlan my template”.
-He started writing his own songs in 1966.
+Gordon Lightfoot was my idol and Murray McLauchlan my template.”
+Löwenberg started writing his own songs in 1966.
 When people shouted out requests, he’d play one of his own and pass it off as one of theirs.
-“I was in a few bands through the years but always reverted back to solo performing”.
-In the early 70’s, he became quite active in the coffee house circuit at Fat Alberts with Tony Hanik, Glen Hornblast and Sam Larkin and continued well into the new millennium.
-His professional career included work in Animation Studios and TV Production Facilities.
-“I was always surrounded by multi-talented people and always close to a studio”.
+In the early 70’s, he became quite active in the coffee house circuit at Fat Alberts with Tony Hanik, Glen Hornblast and Sam Larkin.
+Around this time he started recording some of his songs.
 His first pro recording gig was with Steve Hurej at Clare Burt Recording in 1976.
-In the early 80’s, he worked with Dennis Hill at Great Shakes.
+“I remember this like it was yesterday” says Löwenberg .
+In the early 80’s, Johann worked with Dennis Hill at Great Shakes.
 From about 1986 on, he worked with Terry Clements at Studio North.
-“We had been friends since he first came to town to work with Lightfoot”.
+“We had been friends since he first came to town to work with Lightfoot.”
 This resulted in some fine crafted songs with Terry, Red Shea, Lou Moore and Rick Haynes.
-In 2008 he resumed his songwriting career after a ten year hiatus and puts forth a fine collection of songs with ‘Echoes of the Road‘ co-produced with Andreas Schuld.
-“This has been an affair of the heart” says Johann.
+In 2010, after a long career as editor/producer in the ‘world of animation’ and ‘broadcast news’, Löwenberg picked up his Gibson with pen in hand and forged out a new batch of material.
+With co-producer Andreas Schuld he has put forth two marvelous Yukon themed albums.
+‘Echoes of the Road’ 2016 and newly released ‘Waltz of the Blues’ 2018.
+“This has been a long and winding road” says Johann.